 If you lost a loved one in an accident caused by someone else’s negligence, you might want to do whatever you must to make them pay.
 Fortunately, Maryland law provides surviving family members and other parties opportunities to get justice for their losses.

-With help from a Greenbelt wrongful death lawyer at the Law Offices of Adam M. Smallow, your family can mourn your loss while we handle the legal details of your case.
+With help from a Greenbelt personal injury lawyer at the Law Offices of Adam M. Smallow, your family can mourn your loss while we handle the legal details of your case.
 In addition, during your free consultation, we can explain how the wrongful death claims process works and what to expect from your case.

 What Is a Wrongful Death Lawsuit in Greenbelt?

 A wrongful death lawsuit is similar to a personal injury claim, except survivors bring wrongful death lawsuits on behalf of someone who suffered a fatal injury due to someone else’s negligent or criminal acts.

 It does not matter whether the defendant intended to cause the victims injuries or did so accidentally.
 What matters is that the defendant directly or indirectly caused your loved one’s death.
 Thus, you could base a wrongful death claim on:

 If it had not been for the defendant’s actions, your family member might still be alive.
 As a result, you may have the opportunity to pursue civil action against them, ensuring they are held accountable to the fullest extent of the law.